acgetchell/acgetchell.github.io-archive/source/_posts/2013-12-07-iterations.markdown

 -------
 First, for scientific research MacOS < (Windows)++.

 I've tried both, I simply get more done in MacOS.
 Mainly, it's because there's generations of Unix tools I can still use in an honest bash shell.
-[Homesick][2] is simply lovely for managing your dotfiles, and [bash-it][3] is another awesome shell configuration management tool).
+[Homesick][2] is simply lovely for managing your dotfiles, and [bash-it][3] is another awesome shell configuration management tool.
 I pretty much live in [GitHub][4] for anything public (research papers and code, presentations, work projects, and this blog) and with tools like [Homebrew][5] I can restore my development environment and files on any Mac I care to just by running a shell script.

 Second, any large complex pieces of software that I find worth purchasing such as Mathematica, Maple, Office, MindNode Pro, Parallels, [SublimeText][6], or [1Password][7] already runs fine on MacOS.
 As do myriads of other useful free or open source tools such as (let me look at my Dock) [Chrome][8], [Tor][9], [DashDoc][10], [GitHub][11], [LightTable][12], [EverNote][13], [Zotero][14], [Anki][15], and [TrueCrypt][16].
 And then there's the software Apple bundles such as XCode, iTunes, iMessage, iWork, iMovie, and Garage band.
 Let's not forget that any non-console games I care about work great on [Battle.Net][17] or [Steam][18].
 Or that the AppStore keeps paid apps in the cloud, and Homebrew/Homesick keeps the rest.
 Finally, if there are any Windows tools I absolutely have to have such as [Visual Studio][19] or modern versions of Outlook, [Parallels][20] works dandy.